cfgnunes/nautilus-scripts/README.md

 # Enhanced File Manager Actions for Linux

-This project offers a collection of file manager actions, also known as Nautilus Scripts, designed to enhance the functionality of file managers.
+This project offers a collection of file manager actions, also known as _Nautilus Scripts_, designed to enhance the functionality of file managers.
 With intuitive right-click options for files and directories, it simplifies tasks, boosts productivity, and provides a more efficient workflow.

 ![screenshot](.assets/screenshot.svg)

-## Installing
+## Installation

 You can install in two ways: